 I don’t understand why ‘pain’ is so often paired with why/how buyers make buying decisions.
 Indeed, the ‘pain’ issue has been invented by sellers who assume potential/targeted buyers would function better if they bought the seller’s solution, and by not buying they’re obviously in pain.
 This is bogus.

-Here’s a simple story to explain what’s going on behind the scenes.
+Here’s a simple story to explain what’s going on behind the scenes, and how little it’s got to do with what a seller is selling, need, or pain.

 SDM: Hi there.
 I’m a trainee calling from IBM and have a question for someone who is using your computers.